sjbrown/1kfa/resolution_cards/character_move_sheet.md

  * Open up the attacker to an ally giving +1 advantage against the attacker
  * Attack them with your Might

- This move can interrupt an attack against an ally if you are in range and Might has not yet been calclated.
+ This move can interrupt an attack against an ally if you are in range and Might has not yet been revealed.

  Place a green token on this card until you Take a Breather